kforstmeier/forstmeier-hugo/content/about/index.md

 showpagemeta = false
 +++

-John is the co-creator of [Heupr](https://www.producthunt.com/upcoming/heupr) and an avid [Gopher](https://golang.org/).
+John is the co-creator of [Heupr](https://heupr.io/) and an avid [Gopher](https://golang.org/).
 The project appeals to his love of creative engineering, machine learning, and human optimization.
 He interacts with the Heupr code base on a daily basis.

-In his spare time, John enjoys lifting and rowing; additionally, he is pushing himself to read more books and is attempting to improve his chess game.
+In his spare time, John enjoys lifting and yoga; additionally, he is pushing himself to read more books and is periodically attempting to improve his chess game.

 John resides in [Philadelphia, PA](/philly).